Lesson 4 of 6

 The unity of the book

-Was the book as we know it written at one time by the same author?
+Was the book of Job as we know it written at one time by the same author?
 Many have questioned the connection between the prologue/epilogue and the rest of the book.
-The style is narrative, rather than the poetry of the rest of the book.
-The language is different and the theology is inconsistent.
+The prologue (chapters 1-2) and epilogue (chapter 42) are prose narratives, rather than the poetry of the rest of the book.
+The figure of Job is more patient and pious in the prologue and epilogue than in the rest of the book.
 Further, many believe that the Elihu section (chapters 32-37) is a later insertion into an existing book.
-A logical conclusion could be that there existed an old story about Job (represented by the prologue/epilogue) that was used by the author of the dialogues and God speeches.
-A third stage was the addition of Elihu.
+A logical conclusion could be that there existed an old story about Job (represented by the prologue/epilogue) that was used as a framework by the author of the dialogues and God speeches.
+A possible third stage was the addition of the Elihu speeches.
+Whatever the history of its composition, the book as we know it has been edited into a unified whole.